 Child Sexual Exploitation (CSE)

-How do I know if I'm being exploited?
+How do I know if it's CSE?

 Warning signs of child sexual exploitation include;